rashyd027/Udacity-Project-Wrangle-and-Analzye-Data/README.md

 The libraries/packages used on this project include:

-* Pandas – For storing and manipulating structured data.
-Pandas functionality is built on NumPy (upgrade to version 0.25.1)
+* Pandas
-* Numpy – For multi-dimensional array, matrix data structures and, performing mathematical operations
+* Numpy
-* Matplotlib – For all visualizations
+* Matplotlib
-* Tweepy - open-sourced, easy-to-use for accessing the Twitter API.
-It gives you an interface to access the API from your Python application.
+* Tweepy
-* Requests - allows you to send HTTP requests using Python.
+* Requests
-* os - For interacting with the operating system
+* os
-* json - For parsing JSON into a Python dictionary or list.
-It can also convert Python dictionaries or lists into JSON strings.
+* json
-* re - provides a set of powerful regular expression facilities, which allows one to quickly check whether a given string matches a given pattern (using the match function), or contains such a pattern (using the search function).
+* re

 # Introduction

-I gathered data using three different methods in this project;
+Data gathering was done using three methods:

 1. Using pandas read_csv
 2. Using Requests library to gather image predictions data
-3. Tweepy library to gather additional data via Twitter API, in which the three datasets were assessed and cleaned individually, then later merged as one.
+3. Tweepy library to gather additional data via Twitter API.

 # Project Methodology